baptistepetit/cordic/README.md

 ## Proof of Concept

 Stored in the `poc/` folder, this is the first step of this implementation journey.
 A simple static webpage with JavaScript code implementing the algorithm in a naive way, written to get to know better the algorithm.

+The [live demo webpage](https://baptistepetit.github.io/cordic/) for this project is based on this code.

 More details in its [README](poc/README.md).